agiordan101/codingame_chess/README.md

         - Think about 2 methods: for min node and max node
     * Create MinMaxAlphaBetaTransTableAgent

+    * Transform game state from static define to enum
     * Be carefull about evaluation > max_value in heuristic.
 It shouldn't be possible
     * BotPlayer : from vector to *vector

     * You can offer a draw to your opponent by adding = right after the move, without a space.
     * You can accept a draw offer by outputting draw instead of a move.
 Note that this is only legal if a draw offer was made the previous turn!
 Make sure to check the input first.